GhostInTheSteiner/Composition-Compass/README.md

 `Pandora/!automated/Favorites/More Interesting`

-...and download their most popular tracks to a single station called `!Artists (<artists>)`.
+...and download their most popular tracks to a single Station called `!Artists (<artists>)`.

-I implemented this download mode mostly for convenience, after I realized all I did after "liking" tracks in the player was essentially to download their artists' top tracks and create a station of those "by hand".
+I implemented this download mode mostly for convenience, after I realized all I did after "liking" tracks in the player was essentially to download their artists' top tracks and create a Station of those "by hand".

 With the `Liked Artists` mode this is no longer necessary.
 It's an easy way to "hear more" of what you previously liked, so you should be quickly able to tell whether or not "that one cool band" was just a One-Hit wonder or if you've actually found your next favorite musician.